S – Definitions of Ailments

 – Sulph—Ozone – A defunct proprietary medicine.

-– – Reddening, inflammation, and, in severe cases, blistering and peeling of the skin caused by overexposure to the ultraviolet rays of the sun.
+– Sunburn – Reddening, inflammation, and, in severe cases, blistering and peeling of the skin caused by overexposure to the ultraviolet rays of the sun.

 – Suppressor T cell – A lymphocyte controlled by the thymus gland, which suppresses the immune response.